Pessac

 Pessac (/fr/; Peçac) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.
 It is a member of the metropolis of Bordeaux, being the second-largest suburb of Bordeaux and located just southwest of it.

-Pessac is also home to Bordeaux Montaigne University and the Institut d'études politiques de Bordeaux.
+Pessac is home to Bordeaux Montaigne University, the Institut d'études politiques de Bordeaux, and the main production facility of the Monnaie de Paris.
+It is also in the Pessac-Léognan wine region.

 Geography

 Pessac is located in the south of the Bordeaux metro area and is surrounded by Bordeaux, Talence, Gradignan, Canéjan, Cestas, Saint-Jean-d'Illac and Mérignac.

 The western part of the commune is part of the Landes de Bordeaux.

 History

 The Hôtel de Ville was established in 1868.

 Early in World War II (June 22, 1940), the town was the scene of a quadruple execution on the firing range of Verthamon.
 Four communist militants, one of whom, Roger Rambaud, was 17-years-old, were among the escapees from the military prison in Paris, were killed secretly by soldiers of the Third Republic.
 This case, classified "Secret Defense" for 70 years, was revealed by historian Jacky Tronel, in a 2010 article in the history journal Arkheia, which focuses on the history of the French Great South-West region.

+In 1973, the main production facility of the Monnaie de Paris moved to Pessac.